xXSup3rN0v4Xx/core-coder-config-for-vscode-copilot/README.md

 An advanced VSCode Copilot configuration optimized for high-performance development workflows.
 CoreCoder is a precision-driven, prompt-based terminal assistant designed to enhance VSCode Copilot's agent mode.

-What tool is this for?
+What tool are these prompts for?

 [Vscode Copilot](https://code.visualstudio.com/docs/copilot/setup)